 The major responsibilities each party has in connection with the Capital Assets Procedures are as follows:

 The Director of Business Services and Cashiers Office is responsible for the establishment and maintenance of an adequate fixed asset accounting system that allows for the proper presentation of plant assets in the financial statements and the overall safeguarding of fixed assets.

 The Director of Business Services and Cashiers Office is responsible for ensuring the fixed asset accounting system is being properly maintained, including the identification of capital assets, accurate use of codes, determination of useful lives, reconciliation to the general ledger, and financial reporting.
-This includes updating the fixed assets inventory and notifying the Director of Business Services and Cashiers Office regarding any inventory changes, evaluating loss, damage destruction, disposal, theft, trade-ins, sale, and/or transfer of College assets and providing recommendations with regard to the disposition of these assets, review and posting of depreciation through the Fixed Assets Program on an annual basis, and the reconciliation of the fiscal year additions in the Fixed Assets Program to the general ledger on a quarterly basis.
+This includes updating the fixed assets inventory and notifying the Director of Business Services and Cashiers Office regarding any inventory changes, evaluating loss, damage destruction, disposal, theft, trade-ins, sale, and/or transfer of College assets and providing recommendations with regard to the disposition of these assets, review and posting of depreciation through the Fixed Assets Program on an annual basis, and the reconciliation of the fiscal year additions in the Fixed Assets Program to the general ledger on not less than a quarterly basis.
 The Director of Business Services and Cashiers Office and the Grants Accountant will be notified before taking any action on fixed assets that are purchased with federal funds that are deemed to be lost, damaged, destroyed, or scheduled for disposal.

-The Mailroom Clerk is responsible for:
+The designated employee is responsible for:

 - Providing the Director of Business Services and Cashiers Office designee with the necessary documentation to review assets invoiced as equipment (capitalized and non-capitalized) for final determination as a fixed asset;

 - The proper tagging of all movable equipment;